nikolinasostaric/nikolinasostaric.github.io/_pages/joinus.md

 I am currently looking for BEP and MEP students on several topics (see Projects section).

 I also have an open PhD position on the topic <i>Predicting compatibility of network-dependent enzymes</i>.
-You can read more in the Project section or by following this <a href="https://www.tudelft.nl/over-tu-delft/werken-bij-tu-delft/vacatures/details/?nPostingId=5514&nPostingTargetId=16138&id=QEZFK026203F3VBQBLO6G68W9&LG=UK&languageSelect=UK&mask=external">link</a>.
+You can read more in the Projects section or by following this <a href="https://www.tudelft.nl/over-tu-delft/werken-bij-tu-delft/vacatures/details/?nPostingId=5514&nPostingTargetId=16138&id=QEZFK026203F3VBQBLO6G68W9&LG=UK&languageSelect=UK&mask=external">link</a>.